pitriq/flutter_redux_boilerplate/README.md

 ## Structure

-This project is splitted into a few directories:
+This project is split into a few directories:

 **Store** directory has only one file (`store.dart`), which is used to initialize the Store.
 It makes use of some middlewares, which are imported from **midddleware** directory.
 There, you will find `middleware.dart`.
 That file's purpose is to return an array of middlewares, as well as initializing a persistor (read [redux_persist.dart](https://pub.dartlang.org/packages/redux_persist) docs for more info).